Current Affairs-Topics

 • Signs of vascular malformations in CLOVES

-These indicators help clinicians provide the correct diagnosis and treatment.
+These indicators help clinicians provide accurate diagnoses and treatments.

 CLOVES Syndrome Symptoms in Exam Context